mtamilselvan/ci.chef.iim/README.md

 end
 ```

-Installing from a password protected repository
+Installing from a password protected repository.

 ```ruby
 iim_name_install Package.Name do